flapjack/flapjack.io/DATA_STRUCTURES.md

             to change (eg a host gets renamed) and synchronisation to not go out of whack.
 TAG       - arbitrary tag
 ```

-Note, it may be more sensible to flip ENTITY and ENTITY_ID around so that there's less lookups involved in each notification. (the ID is really only here for matching up when importing new / changed entities.)

-Also, the `entity:ENTITY_ID` hash could be just a string, but I'm guessing we'll find other entity meta data we'll want to throw in here.

 ### Event processor statistics